tmhglnd/sample-cleaner/README.md

 ## Options

-Add various options to the converter in the format of `option=value`
+Add various options to the converter in the format of `option=value`.
+Options can be combined in any order you like.
+The processing order is:

+1. Trim silence
+2. Upsample and normalise (if used)
+3. Convert samplerate (if used)
+4. Sum to mono (if true)
+5. Convert format and output

 ### help